With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreBurlington United Methodist Family Services/collins Clinical Building is a mental health facility in Burlington, WV, located at 120 Hope Lane, in the 26710 zip code.
 Burlington United Methodist Family Services/collins Clinical Building provides residential treatment.
-Burlington United Methodist Family Services/collins Clinical Building provides dialectical behavior therapy, group therapy and activity therapy to children / adolescents.
+Burlington United Methodist Family Services/collins Clinical Building provides individual psychotherapy, behavior modification and couples/family therapy to children / adolescents.
 Burlington United Methodist Family Services/collins Clinical Building also supports children/adolescents with serious emotional disturbance.
-Some other services available at Burlington United Methodist Family Services/collins Clinical Building include education services, vocational rehabilitation services and psychosocial rehabilitation services.
+Some other services available at Burlington United Methodist Family Services/collins Clinical Building include vocational rehabilitation services, education services and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.